the-one-who-asked/Sliding-Puzzle/README.md

 Arrow key while holding **shift**: Slide an entire row, from the direction of the arrow you've chosen, onto the empty square

 **Number key**: Choose the number of pieces that are slid onto the empty square when an arrow key is pressed while holding shift.
 The default is an entire row of pieces.
+You can press **0** to reset this number to the default (an entire row).